DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

   <img src="https://contrib.rocks/image?repo=DavidRoseLincs/SC-EAC-Screenshot-SplashScreen" />
 </a>

+# Want to help with the project?
+We are always seeking intelligent people who are familiar with Batch [Python](https://www.python.org/downloads/release/python-3102/) and [Node.js](https://nodejs.org/en/download/).
+The only other two requirements are [Visual Studio Code](https://code.visualstudio.com/download) and [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens).
+Fortunately, when you run the script, two of the requirements are automatically installed for you.
+Immediately afterward, you may utilise it to study the repository by cloning this current one inside Visual Studio Code.
+Feel free to explore, pick up new skills, and come up with new ideas.
+Then, submit a pull request to the repository.
+I'll review it, and every contribution you make will add you to the list of contributors above.

 # To the future
 - I'd like to replace the carousel (Wallpaper's) in RSI launcher with screenshots as well, but I'm not sure how to achieve it just yet.
 (ACHIEVED AS OF 14/03/23)